 Calculate your unadjusted gross sales by adding the amounts in the report columns together; they’re listed in the two charts.

 Does Amazon seller need a business license?

 There’s no need to have a business license if you sell on Amazon.
 But in some states, it may be required.
 This could depend on the scope of your business if you employ staff or not etc. If you’re a small business or self-employed, the license is most likely not required.
 According to IRS, you may be subject to state and local taxes and other requirements such as business licenses.
 To be on the safe side, you need to check regulations for each state you operate in.

 Why file a Schedule C if you have a business license?

 If you run a business in your state, you will be required to file Schedule C of the Form 1040, U.S. Individual Income Tax Return.
 Taxpayers use this form to file an annual income tax return.
 All information regarding your Amazon tax return you can find on the IRS website.

 Some sellers would prefer to register an LLC, as it opens a lot of options for a tax deduction.

-A sales tax on Amazon is collected on the sold items which are considered non-essential.
-The exact list of these items is determined individually by each state to state.
+Amazon seller sales tax is collected on the sold items which are considered non-essential.
+The exact list of these items is determined individually by each state.
 Sellers are required to collect Amazon FBA sales tax in states where your selling meets two criteria: